 Western blot shows lysates of A549 human lung carcinoma cell line.
 PVDF membrane was probed with 1 µg/mL of Goat Anti-Human Cathepsin C/DPPI Antigen Affinity-purified Polyclonal Antibody (Catalog # AF1071) followed by HRP-conjugated Anti-Goat IgG Secondary Antibody (Catalog # HAF019).
 A specific band was detected for Cathepsin C/DPPI at approximately 55 kDa (as indicated).
 This experiment was conducted under reducing conditions and using Immunoblot Buffer Group 1.

 Simple Western lane view shows lysates of A549 human lung carcinoma cell line, loaded at 0.2 mg/mL.
 A specific band was detected for Cathepsin C/DPPI at approximately 56 kDa (as indicated) using 50 µg/mL of Goat Anti-Human Cathepsin C/DPPI Antigen Affinity-purified Polyclonal Antibody (Catalog # AF1071) followed by 1:50 dilution of HRP-conjugated Anti-Goat IgG Secondary Antibody (Catalog # HAF109).
 This experiment was conducted under reducing conditions and using the 12-230 kDa separation system.
 Non-specific interaction with the 230 kDa Simple Western standard may be seen with this antibody.

 Cathepsin C/DPPI was detected in immersion fixed paraffin-embedded sections of human lung cancer tissue using Goat Anti-Human Cathepsin C/DPPI Antigen Affinity-purified Polyclonal Antibody (Catalog # AF1071) at 1 µg/mL overnight at 4 °C. Tissue was stained using the Anti-Goat HRP-DAB Cell & Tissue Staining Kit (brown; Catalog # CTS008) and counterstained with hematoxylin (blue).
 Specific staining was localized to cytoplasm in cancer cells.
 View our protocol for Chromogenic IHC Staining of Paraffin-embedded Tissue Sections.

 Cathepsin C, also known as dipeptidyl-peptidase I (DPPI), is a cysteine protease of the papain family (1).
 Cathepsin C sequentially removes dipeptides from the free N-termini of proteins and peptides.
 It has broad specificity except that it does not cleave a basic amino acid (Arg or Lys) in the N-terminal position or Pro on either side of the scissle bond.
 It requires halide ions for activity.
 The pro form contains a pro peptide and a catalytic region, which can be further processed into heavy/ alpha and light/ beta chains that are linked by a disulfide bond.
 It is broadly distributed.
 Cathepsin C plays a role in the lysosomal degradation.
 It also functions as a key enzyme in the activation of granule serine proteases in cytotoxic T lymphocytes and natural killer cells (granzymes A and B), mast cells (tryptase and chymase), and neutrophils (Cathepsin G and elastase) by removing their N-terminal activation dipeptides (2).
 Loss of function mutations in the Cathepsin C gene result in periodontal disease and palmoplantar keratosis (3).

 R&D Systems personnel manually curate a database that contains references using R&D Systems products.
-The data collected includes not only links to publications in PubMed, but also provides information about sample types, species, and experimental conditions.